About This Chapter

 - Identify basic statistical data

-- Describe different types of psychological research
+- Describe different types of psychological research design and testing

 2. Types of Research Designs in Psychology